 - Foster the development of HPB as a specialty.

-- Have the World Congress be the premiere international HPB meeting.
+- Have the World Congress be the premier international HPB meeting.

 - Establish HPB as an outstanding journal in the field.